confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 );
 ```

 Typically, customer information would be sourced from an existing database.
-As customer details change, tables in the database are updated and we can stream them into Kafka using Kafka Connect with [change data capture](https://www.confluent.io/blog/cdc-and-streaming-analytics-using-debezium-kafka/).
-The primary key for the `customers` is the customer id which corresponds to the key of the `customer_activity_stream` which facilitates joins for enriching customer information.
-For the purposes of running the example you'll execute these insert statements to populate the `customers` table:
+As customer details change, tables in the database are updated and we can stream them into Kafka using Kafka Connect with [change data capture](https://www.confluent.io/blog/cdc-and-streaming-analytics-using-debezium-kafka/) (CDC).
+The primary key for the `customers` table is the customer id, which corresponds to the key of the `customer_activity_stream`.
+This stream facilitates joins for enriching customer information.
+In this example, we'll populate the `customers` table by executing the following `INSERT` statements:

 ```sql
 INSERT INTO customers (customer_id, first_name, last_name, email, gender, income, fico) VALUES  (1,'Waylen','Tubble','wtubble0@hc360.com','Male',403646, 465);